luciarp10/dockerLibrary/README.md

 This repo has been created in order to do a step by step example to deploy an application in Kubernetes by using a Docker image.

-To use de application in your own PC execute:
+To use the application in your own PC execute:

 1. Install dependencies: